 The term is generally used in two ways:

 - Personal Mobile Hotspot - is a feature on a smartphone that allows you to share its data connection with other devices.
-Sometimes this term is also called 'tethering' - which usually refers to using this same feature but over a physical USB cable instead of wirelessly.
+Sometimes this term is also called 'tethering' - which usually refers to using this same feature connecting over a physical USB cable instead of wirelessly.

 -